Beyond the Infinite Two Minutes

 Beyond the Infinite Two Minutes (ドロステのはてで僕ら) is a 2020 Japanese science fiction comedy film written by Makoto Ueda and cinematographed and directed by Junta Yamaguchi in his directorial debut.

 Plot

-The film begins when café owner Kato (Kazunari Tosa) discovers his computer's monitor shows what will happen two minutes into the future from the perspective of the television in the café, which displays what happened two minutes into the past.
+Café owner Kato (Kazunari Tosa) discovers that his computer's monitor shows what will happen two minutes into the future from the perspective of the television in the café, which itself displays what happened two minutes into the past.
 The computer is brought down to face the television, creating a Droste effect, allowing the characters to see several minutes into the future.
+Kato's friends and coworkers discover this.

+Persuaded by a future version of himself, he decides to ask his love interest, Megumi, on a date; she declines, but Kato is forced to pretend to encourage his past self to prevent a paradox.
+Kato's friends also attempt to take advantage of the time window, getting caught up in a gang rivalry in the process.
+Kato uses his knowledge of the near future, as well as objects the group obtained throughout the film, to attack the gang members and save Megumi who has been taken upstairs.

+Returning downstairs, they find that two time cops have sedated everyone except himself and Megumi.
+The cops try to force the pair to ingest memory-wiping powder, but they sneeze it away, causing the cops to disappear from reality as a result of a paradox.
+Megumi and Kato sit down and discuss their lives together.